shahid-k/MediBuddyAI/README.md

 # Triage HealthCare Assistant

-This repository contains the code to run an AI-powered assistant to provide medical advice, answer patient queries, and triage symptoms, enhancing patient engagement and care.
+This repository contains the code to run an AI-powered assistant to provide triage assistance, and enhance patient engagement and care experience.

 Problem statement domain: Healthcare

-Subdomain: HEL-4

 ## Preview